The Virginian (1929 film)

 The Virginian is a 1929 American pre-Code Western film directed by Victor Fleming and starring Gary Cooper, Walter Huston, and Richard Arlen.
 The film was based on the 1902 novel The Virginian by Owen Wister and adapted from the popular 1904 theatrical play Wister had collaborated on with playwright Kirke La Shelle.

 The Virginian is about a good-natured cowboy who romances the new schoolmarm and has a crisis of conscience when he learns his best friend is involved in cattle rustling.
-The film is considered to be Gary Cooper's breakthrough role and is well known for Cooper's line, "If you wanna call me that—smile", in response to a cuss by the antagonist.
+The film is considered to be Gary Cooper's breakthrough role and is well known for Cooper's line "If you wanna call me that—smile", in response to an insult by the antagonist.

 Plot

 A man known only as the Virginian is ranch foreman at Box H Ranch near Medicine Bow, Wyoming.
 At a saloon in Medicine Bow, he and the cattle rustler Trampas vie for the attentions of a barmaid; when Trampas insults him, the Virginian pulls a gun and tells him to smile.
 Soon afterwards, Molly Wood, a new schoolteacher from Vermont, arrives in town.
 The Virginian and a drifter named Steve compete for her attentions.
-She ultimately chooses Steve, but the Virginian gives him a job at the ranch since they were friends in childhood.
+She ultimately chooses Steve, but the Virginian gives him a job at the ranch because they were friends in childhood.
 Unhappy with the Virginian's violent nature, Molly tries to change him but is unsuccessful.

 Steve and the Virginian enjoy playing pranks together, switching babies during a baptism; they also make quail calls for secret communications.
 However, Steve falls in with Trampas' gang.
 Although warned by the Virginian that no good will come of it, Steve continues with the gang.
-When they (minus Trampas) steal cattle from Box H Ranch, the Virginian is forced to hang all involved, including Steve.
+When they (except Trampas) steal cattle from Box H Ranch, the Virginian is forced to hang all involved, including Steve.
 The Virginian vows revenge on Trampas for forcing him to do so.

 Molly is disgusted by The Virginian's callousness, but after he is shot in the back by Trampas, she decides to treat him, they fall in love, and eventually decide to marry.
 On their wedding day, Trampas comes back to town for revenge and challenges the Virginian to a shoot-out.
-The Virginian quickly draws his six-shooter and kills the bandit in the streets.
+The Virginian quickly draws his friend's six-shooter and kills the bandit in the streets.
 He then marries Molly, and the two prepare to open their own ranch.